choderalab/SAMPL6-Reference-pKa-Calculations/jaguar_input_files/errors_to_fix.md

 jag_SM08_micro006_SM08_micro004.log:Error: heavy atoms are different in input files: jag_SM08_micro008_SM08_micro006.log:Error: heavy atoms are different in input files: jag_SM08_micro011_SM08_micro003.log:Error: heavy atoms are different in input files:

+The microstates for this molecule dont have consistent heavy atom names.
+Going to rebuild all of them.

 ## SM10
 jag_SM10_micro009_SM10_micro013.log:Error: heavy atoms are different in input files: